vuesence/vue-faq/docs/en/misc/introduction.md

 The increase in complexity does not come from the top down.
 The first questions and answers describe non-obvious points that may be interesting for experienced programmers.

-The main sources of information - official documentation of Vue 3 and Vite, telegram chat [@vuejs_ru](https://t.me/vuejs_ru).
+The main sources of information - official documentation of Vue 3 and Vite, [r/vuejs/](https://www.reddit.com/r/vuejs/), [@vuejs_ru](https://t.me/vuejs_ru).

-Relevance of information - 2022-2023.
+Relevance of the information - 2022-2023 years.